Nonary/ResolutionAutomation/README.md

 * Host must be Windows
 * Sunshine must be installed a service (it does not work with the zip version of Sunshine)
 * Sunshine logging level must be set to Debug
-* Users must have read permissions to `%WINDIR%/Temp/Sunshine.log` (do not change other permissions, just make sure Users has atleast read permisisons)
+* Users must have read permissions to `%WINDIR%/Temp/Sunshine.log` (do not change other permissions, just make sure Users has at least read permissions)

 ## GFE Users
-None
+None, should work "out of the box"

 # Install instructions
 First, store this folder in a location you intend to keep.
 If you delete this folder or move it, the automation will stop working.